Ash dieback

 Affected trees will be a potential hazard to residents and property for at least the next decade.
 The only way to remove the risk posed by badly affected trees in public places is to fell them.

-Based on data from European infections, up to 85% of UK ash trees outside woodlands are expected to die from ash dieback.
+Up to 85% of UK ash trees outside woodlands are expected to die from ash dieback.
 Speed of decline varies, but some trees will succumb to infection within a few growing seasons.

 Working on affected trees